 For dog lovers and dogs Kurrajong has Bark Park: it features small and large dog off-leash play areas plus a family and pet friendly outdoor café (café: weekends & public holidays only).

 Annual festivals in Kurrajong include the Kurrajong-a-Buzz festival: Proudly Promoting Pollinator Week: there are stalls and activities to entertain the whole family.
 Christmas Twilight Markets are held in November.
+Enjoy an evening of Jazz in the Park - Memorial Park, Kurrajong.
+It's a free event.
+See the What's On for more details.

 Try some recreational cycling: The East Kurrajong Loop: this challenging ride through the Hawkesbury foothills has some beautiful vistas.